dougdyson/polylog/README.md

 * Here is the key point
 * Let's take a look at everyone's questions
 * Pop quiz time
+* Let's breakout into groups
 * How well did you understand what we covered?
 * Who attended the class?
-* Who has been steadyly uncomfortable and might need coaching?
+* Who has been steadily uncomfortable and might need coaching?